I’m Jonathan Beebe, a software engineer from Northern California. I’ve been happily married since 2008, and have three daughters.

 About This Website

-This is my personal website where I post about things I’m interested in, share my work, publish tutorials, and whatever else I may be into at the time (archive).
-I also use this website to host my resumé, showcase my open source contributions, and to post quick updates that most people use Twitter and Facebook for these days.
+This is my personal website where I post about things I’m interested in, share my work, publish tutorials, write about the apps I use, and whatever else I may be into at the time (archive).
+I also use this website to host my resumé and to post updates that most people use Twitter and Facebook for these days.

 This website is standards-compliant and validates as HTML5.
 Pages and entries are written in Markdown and then converted into static HTML files using Hugo.
 The design and corresponding Hugo theme was created by me.

 I’m a big fan of static site generators because the web nowadays is big, bloated, and messy.
 Static websites tend to be lean and easier on your browser, not to mention your bandwidth.
 I also think personal websites are a prime use-case for these tools, and Hugo is one of the best.
 An earlier version of this website used Jekyll, but in July of 2017 I migrated my website to Hugo and so far I’m very pleased with that decision.